 It is very unlikely there will be any repercussions for athletes in all of this.
 The Chinese will be happy the athletes are competing, and while the politicians will express their discontent with each other, it’s unlikely to have any real impact on competitors.

 That is, of course, unless there are noticeable protests by the athletes themselves at the games.
-The IOC recently changed its policy to allow mild protest at the games - but not during events or awards ceremonies.
+The IOC recently to allow mild protest at the games - but not during events or awards ceremonies.
 If this happened, Chinese officials, the IOC or national Olympic committees would likely take action.